Skip to content

 }

-When a client is registered with the Connect2id server its scope metadata parameter can be set, as shown in this example.
+When a client is registered with the Connect2id server, its scope metadata parameter can be set, as shown in this example:

-If the client is using an OAuth 2.0 authorisation code or implicit grant (flow), the scope metadata determines what scope values the client is allowed to request.
-Scope values that are not present in the client metadata will be filtered out and will not appear in the consent prompt that gets presented to the user.
-If the scope client metadata is not set, the scope values in authorisation requests made by client to the Connect2id server will appear without any filtering in the consent prompt.
+If the client is using an OAuth 2.0 authorisation code or implicit grant (flow), the scope metadata determines which scope values the client is allowed to request.
+Scope values that are not present in the client metadata, say offline_access given the above example, will be filtered out by the Connect2id server and will not appear in the consent prompt for the end-user.

 This behaviour for the code and implicit grants can be disabled by the op.authz.limitToRegisteredScope configuration property.

-For clients using other OAuth 2.0 grants, such as the client credentials grant, the treatment of the scope metadata parameter is determined by its grant handler.
-The handler plugins for these grants provided by Connect2id will bound the requested scope values to the registered in the client metadata.
-If the client omits the scope parameter in the token request, the requested scope will default to the values that are found in the scope client metadata parameter.
-This is explained in the sections below on these grants types.
+The grant handler plugins included in the Connect2id server bound the requested scope to those values registered in the client metadata.
+If the client omits the scope parameter in the token request, the requested scope will default to the values in the scope client metadata parameter.
+This is explained in greater detail the section below.

-5.1 Code, implicit grants
+5.1 Authorisation code, implicit grants

-The requested scope values will be segmented into two sets - scope values for which previous end-user consent exists on record (consented) and values for which there is none (new).
 The end-user can thus be given a clear presentation of previous and newly requested consent, with the possibility to deselect some of the previously consented scope values.

 If the op.authz.includeOtherConsentedScopeAndClaimsInPrompt configuration setting is enabled the handler will also be presented with all existing consented scope values which the Connect2id server has on record for the given client and end-user.